michiel/docker-compose-splunk-fluentbit/README.md

 The HEC port is exposed in the `docker-compose.yml` file.
 This opens the HEC on localhost:8088.

+To see it in action, run the cURL command,

 ```
 curl -u 'x:3e6ffd12-0f69-46bb-ad0d-71cffb661a0d' -X POST -d'
 {